-Mince Pies have been known to English cooks since the Middle Ages and have played a part in the Christmas festivities since then.
+Mince Pies - buttery, crumbly pastry shells filled with a mix of dried fruit and spices - have been known to English cooks since the Middle Ages and have played a part in the Christmas festivities since then.

-Originally, the pies did indeed contain 'mince', i.e. ground lamb or pork, wrapped in pastry, and flavoured with the cinnamon, allspice, orange peel and cloves that are so familiar to us.
+Originally, the pies did indeed contain 'mince', i.e. ground lamb or pork, flavoured with the cinnamon, allspice, orange peel and cloves that are so familiar to us.

 It is strange to think that something as innocent as pastry filled with dried fruit should be able to cause controversy in England, but then, one should never discount the Puritans.
 During the English Civil War, Cromwell is said to have introduced a law banning mince pies at Christmas.
 The reason given was that ingredients were pagan in origin and therefore not suited to a Christian country!